linklab-uva/f1tenth_gtc_tutorial/README.md

 user@computer:$ rosrun map_server map_saver -f <name_for_your_map>
 ```

-You should ow see a map file in your home directory.
+You should now see a map file in your home directory.
 You can save the map file using any name you choose, but you should keep track of what map you want to use for the next tutorial.
 The F1/10 package already contains a full standardized map of the environment and will use that map for navigation.

 ### Tutorial 3: Advanced navigation using the TEB local planner